xinntao/Real-ESRGAN/README.md

 We extend the powerful ESRGAN to a practical restoration application (namely, Real-ESRGAN), which is trained with pure synthetic data.

 :art: Real-ESRGAN needs your contributions.
 Any contributions are welcome, such as new features/models/typo fixes/suggestions/maintenance, *etc*.
 See [CONTRIBUTING.md](docs/CONTRIBUTING.md).
 All contributors are list [here](README.md#hugs-acknowledgement).

-:question: Frequently Asked Questions can be found in [FAQ.md](docs/FAQ.md).

 :milky_way: Thanks for your valuable feedbacks/suggestions.
 All the feedbacks are updated in [feedback.md](docs/feedback.md).